ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** I have lived with several Zen masters -- all of them cats. — Eckhart Tolle
+> **Citacao:** Nothing in this world is worth having or worth doing unless it means effort, pain, difficulty. — Theodore Roosevelt

 fim do arquivo